geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Geohot** [[00:36:10](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2170)]
 Huh.
-I mean, could it be...
+I mean, could it be..
 So you're logging in with a different user.
 I'm just going to add you to authorized keys of the Tiny user and then try that user.
 Maybe that's the problem.
 Okay.